onfido/nextjs-example/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started

+1. Replace the token in `components/Onfido.tsx` with a valid SDK token
-First, run the development server:
+2. Then run the development server:

 ```bash
 npm run dev